p4rr4/p4rr4/README.md

 -----------------------

 * 🌍  I'm based in Spain
-* 🧠  I'm learning Cybersecurity
+* 🧠  I'm interested in Cybersecurity